unixorn/sysadmin-reading-list/README.md

 ### SSH

+* [awesome-ssh](https://github.com/moul/awesome-ssh) - A curated list of ssh apps, libraries and other resources.
 * [SSH, The Secure Shell: The Definitive Guide, 2nd Edition](http://shop.oreilly.com/product/9780596008956.do)
 ### Testing

 Testing is incredibly important and you should undertake this for your infrastructure as well as your applications.